NanoComp/meep/doc/docs/Materials.md

 Gyrotropic Media
 ----------------

 (**Experimental feature**) Meep supports gyrotropic media, which break optical reciprocity and give rise to magneto-optical phenomena such as the [Faraday effect](https://en.wikipedia.org/wiki/Faraday_effect).
 Such materials are used in devices like [Faraday rotators](https://en.wikipedia.org/wiki/Faraday_rotator).
+For a demonstration, see [Tutorial/Gyrotropic Media](Python_Tutorials/Gyrotropic_Media.md).

 In a gyrotropic medium, the polarization vector undergoes precession around a preferred direction.
-In the frequency domain, this corresponds to the presence of skew-symmetric off-diagonal components in the ε tensor (for a gyroelectric medium) or the μ tensor (for a gyromagnetic medium).
+In the frequency domain, this corresponds to the presence of skew-symmetric off-diagonal components in the $\varepsilon$ tensor (for a gyroelectric medium) or the μ tensor (for a gyromagnetic medium).
 Two different gyrotropy models are supported:

 ### Gyrotropic Drude-Lorentz Model